fkorning/vagrant/README.md

 </code>

-The Manufakture box is a lightweight Cloud and Cluster on Windows and full POSIX environment.
+Manufakture is a lightweight Cloud and Cluster dev box with a full Windows POSIX environment.

 It consists: of Syswin, Cygwin, VirtualBox, Vagrant, Docker (Toolbox), Kubernetes (Minikube).